 - (a) No person may violate any provisions of this chapter.
 A violation of any of the provisions of this chapter constitutes a violation of a public health law.
-A violation is punishable by a fine of not less than fifty dollars (\$50.00) plus court costs nor more than five hundred dollars (\$500.00) plus court costs. - (b) Violations of this chapter are treated as strict liability offenses.
+A violation is punishable by a fine of not less than fifty dollars (\$50.00) plus court costs nor more than five hundred two thousand-dollars (\$2,000.00\$500.00) plus court costs. - (b) Violations of this chapter are treated as strict liability offenses.
 There is no need to prove that the person had an intent to violate the provision with which the person is charged under this chapter. - (c) Each day a violation continues constitutes a separate offense.

 Sec.
 6-3.
+Animal care services division and manager.
 RESERVED.